InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2022-08-14-the-ascomian-saga-the-eight-winds.md

  <p>
 <span style="font-weight: 900;">
             Major Sickler
           </span> – a humid and slack wind able to force someone to take what does not belong to him/her.
 Used for the High Cacophony Ritual during the High Cacophony Feast.
-Bird hushed singing  can b heard when the Major Sickler blows strong.
+Steller Jay's hushed singing can be heard when the Major Sickler blows strong.
 </p>
 <p>
 <span style="font-weight: 900;">